 If you – for any reason – don’t want to get paid for the next payment period, you can increase your payment threshold or schedule the next payout to postpone the AdSense payment for some time.

 - Change the Payment schedule options by clicking on the edit icon

 - Click Save.

-You can hold payments for the current month only, if you issued the hold before the 20th of that month.
+You could hold payments for the current month only if you issued the hold before the 20th of that month.